cathalking/devtestevolution/README.md

-This a collection of small demos that show off particular features of testing frameworks

-Currently includes:
-- Cucumber-jvm w/ Java for glue code
-- Cucumber-jvm w/ Groovy for glue code
+A collection of developer/unit tests illustrating various techniques that can help improve test code quality.
+Focuses on techniques, libraries and practices that improve readability and maintainability.

+Makes use of the following assertion/matcher libraries:
+- Hamcrest
+- FEST Assert

+Makes use of the following Test Isolation frameworks:
-- Spock
+- Mockito

+Gives examples of the following test code patterns
-- Selenium WebDriver
+- Object Mother
-- Geb
+- Test Data Builder